Tuesday, 22 October 2013

 Asbestos in buildings

-Many building materials used in both public and domestic premises prior to the banning of asbestos may contain asbestos.
+Asbestos in buildings Many building materials used in both public and domestic premises prior to the banning of asbestos may contain asbestos.
 Those performing renovation works or DIY activities may expose themselves to asbestos dust.
 In the UK use of Chrysotile asbestos was banned at the end of 1999.
 Brown and blue asbestos was banned in the UK around 1985.
-Buildings built or renovated prior to these dates may contain asbestos materials.
+Buildings built or renovated prior to these dates may contain asbestos materia...

 Paraoccupational secondary exposure

-Family members and others living with asbestos workers have an increased risk of developing mesothelioma, and possibly other asbestos related diseases.[25][26]
+Paraoccupational secondary exposure Family members and others living with asbestos workers have an increased risk of developing mesothelioma, and possibly other asbestos related diseases.[25][26]
 This risk may be the result of exposure to asbestos dust brought home on the clothing and hair of asbestos workers.
-To reduce the chance of exposing family members to asbestos fibres, asbestos workers are usually required to shower and change their clothing before leaving the workplace.
+To reduce the chance of exposing family members to asbestos fibres, asbestos workers are usually required to shower and change their...

 Environmental exposures Causes

-Incidence of mesothelioma had been found to be higher in populations living near naturally occurring asbestos.
+Environmental exposures Incidence of mesothelioma had been found to be higher in populations living near naturally occurring asbestos.
 For example, in central Cappadocia, Turkey, mesothelioma was causing 50% of all deaths in three small villages—Tuzköy, Karain and Sarıhıdır.
 Initially, this was attributed to erionite, a zeolite mineral with similar properties to asbestos.
-Recently, however, detailed epidemiological investigation showed that erionite causes mesothelioma mostly in families with a genetic predisposition.[23][24]
-The documented presence of asbestos fibers in water supplies and food products has fostered concerns about the possible impact of long-term and, as yet, unknown exposure of the general population to these fibers.
+Recently, however, detailed epidemiological investigation showed...

 Occupational Causes

-Exposure to asbestos fibers has been recognized as an occupational health hazard since the early 20th century.
+Occupational Exposure to asbestos fibers has been recognized as an occupational health hazard since the early 20th century.
 Numerous epidemiological studies have associated occupational exposure to asbestos with the development of pleural plaques, diffuse pleural thickening, asbestosis, carcinoma of the lung and larynx, gastrointestinal tumors, and diffuse malignant mesothelioma of the pleura and peritoneum.
-Asbestos has been widely used in many industrial products, including cement, brake linings, gaskets, roof shingles, flooring products, textiles, and insulation.
+Asbestos has been widely used...

 Causes

-Working with asbestos is the major risk factor for mesothelioma.[6]
+Cause Working with asbestos is the major risk factor for mesothelioma.[6]
 In the United States, asbestos is the major cause of malignant mesothelioma[7] and has been considered "indisputably"[8] associated with the development of mesothelioma.
 Indeed, the relationship between asbestos and mesothelioma is so strong that many consider mesothelioma a “signal” or “sentinel” tumor.[9][10][11][12]
-A history of asbestos exposure exists in most cases.
-However, mesothelioma has been reported in some individuals without any known exposure to asbestos.
-In rare cases, mesothelioma has also been associated with irradiation, intrapleural thorium dioxide (Thorotrast), and inhalation of other fibrous silicates, such as erionite.
-Some studies suggest that simian virus 40 (SV40) may act as a cofactor in the development of mesothelioma.
-This has been confirmed in animal studies,[13][14] but studies in humans are inconclusive.[13][15][16]
+A history of asbestos exposure exists in most cases....

 Signs and symptoms